suddin0/darkly/redirection.md

 That means we first ask the server if it can redirect us to the proper link of the social media we are trying to access.

-## <span style="text-decoration: underline">Solution</span>
+# <span style="text-decoration: underline">Solution</span>

-### Change the link
-We can simply take the redirection link and change the calue of `site` field so that we can control where we are going.
+We can simply take the redirection link and change the value of `site` field so that we can control where we are going.
 So an exemple would be the following

 ```text
 http://192.168.1.23/index.php?page=redirect&site=42